marl-book/codebase/README.md

 ## Value Decomposition

 We have implemented VDN and QMIX on top of the DQN algorithm.
-To use you only have to load the respective algorithm config:
+To use load the respective algorithm config with:

 ```sh
 python run.py +algorithm=vdn env.name="lbforaging:Foraging-8x8-4p-3f-v3" env.time_limit=25